 The Thread collaboration with Timberland includes five shoes, bags and, shirts using fabric made out of PET bottles.
 The partnership doesn’t only focus on environmental impact but also on employment as the venture also opens up opportunities for Haitians to earn from the project.

-The Timberland x Thread shoe collab includes the Newport Bay Thread Canvas Hiker Chukka, City Blazer Fabric Boot, City Blazer Leather Boot, Newport Bay 6-inch Canvas Boot, and the Newport Bay Thread Canvas Chukka.
+The Timberland x Thread shoe collab includes the Newport Bay Thread Canvas Hiker Chukka, City Blazer Fabric Cleat, City Blazer Leather Cleat, Newport Bay 6-inch Canvas Cleat, and the Newport Bay Thread Canvas Chukka.
 The Timberland Newport Bay Canvas Chukka sneaker comes with uppers made of the signature Thread fabric that is made of 50 percent polyethylene or PET bottles collected in Haiti and produced in the US.
 With its lace-up styling and vulcanized construction, the shoe comes elevated with an eco-friendly and responsible design with its vulcanized construction and durable outsoles made from 15 percent recycled rubber.

 - The high-top sneaker has a vulcanized construction for added durability and seamless design from top to bottom.